-Parameters fileStoreID (str) - File Store ID of the file to be deleted.
+Parameters or str fileStoreID (toil.fileStores.FileID) - File Store ID of the file to be deleted.

 deleteGlobalFile (fileStoreID)

 Deletes local files with the provided job store ID and then permanently deletes them from the job store.
 To ensure that the job can be restarted if necessary, the delete will not happen until after the job's run method has completed.